Dynamic D2D-Assisted Federated Learning over O-RAN: Performance Analysis, MAC Scheduler, and Asymmetric User Selection: DCLM Distributed Machine Learning Model

 \subsection{Temporal and Hierarchical FL Model Aggregation}

 Considering DCC depicted in Fig.~\ref{fig:systemModel}, {\tt DCLM} establishes a 4-tier uplink communication hierarchy.
-The server is situated at the top of the hierarchy (layer~1).
-O-RUs are located at layer~2, followed by CHUs at layer~3, and DPUs at the fourth layer.
-Subsequently, at each global round $k$, the process of uploading local GVs in {\tt DCLM} occurs hierarchically in three stages, starting with DPUs to CHUs, then from CHUs to O-RUs, and finally from O-RUs to the server.
-Components of each layer utilize a designated aggregation strategy to aggregate GVs received from the lower layer into a single GV, which will then be transmitted to the upper layer.
-Specifically, as explained below, in {\tt DCLM}, the aggregation process starts with performing \textit{dynamic fragmented local GVs aggregation} at CHUs during FGTIs of global round $k$ (i.e., layer~3).
-Then, \textit{integrated local GVs aggregation} is done at O-RUs (i.e., layer~2).
+The server is situated at the top (layer~1), O-RUs are located at layer~2, followed by CHUs at layer~3, and DPUs at layer~4.
+Subsequently, at each global round $k$, the process of uploading local GVs in {\tt DCLM} occurs in three hierarchical stages, starting with DPUs to CHUs, then from CHUs to O-RUs, and finally from O-RUs to the server.
+In this scheme, components of each layer utilize a designated aggregation strategy to aggregate GVs received from the lower layer into a single GV, which will be transmitted to the upper layer.
+Specifically, as explained below, the aggregation process starts with performing \textit{dynamic fragmented local GVs aggregation} at CHUs during FGTIs of global round $k$ (i.e., layer~3).\footnote{Here, the term ``{dynamic}" refers to gradual GVs aggregation carried out by CHUs during FGTIs, while the term ``{fragmented}" refers to the fact that GVs of each DPU is spread across multiple CHUs.} Then, \textit{integrated local GVs aggregation} is done at O-RUs (i.e., layer~2).
 Lastly, \textit{global model aggregation} is performed at the server (i.e., layer~1).